Browns select Myles Garrett as No. 1 overall pick

-ARLINGTON, Texas — While 21 NFL draft picks sat in a makeshift green room at the Philadelphia Museum of Art, wearing suits and ties and waiting impatiently for the phone to ring, top prospect Myles Garrett celebrated with friends and family in his hometown.
 The party at Tierra Verde Golf Club, which included a crawfish and crab boil and barbeque, honored the city's first No. 1 overall draft pick.

 Despite rumors the Cleveland Browns might draft North Carolina quarterback Mitchell Trubisky with the top choice, they followed the script by selecting Garrett on Thursday night.
 The former Arlington Martin star became the league's 47th No. 1 overall pick since the AFL-NFL merger in 1970, the eighth defensive end.